Netta8/Portfolio/README.md

 ![portfolio-screenshot](https://github.com/Netta8/Portfolio/assets/118278167/ddca13dd-82c7-495b-8de0-beec9e08f57b)

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvement, feel free to open an issue or create a pull request.
+If you find any bugs or have suggestions for improvement, feel free to open an issue or create a pull request

 ## Contact